A Look At The World of Micro Compact 9mm Pistols

 While not a micro 9 per se, the Ruger's LC9 has a teeny-tiny grip -- not unlike a number of micro 9s.

-The whole micro 9 concept comes down to capacity.
-Guns roughly this small have been around for a long time.
+The whole micro 9 concept comes down to capacity, which is the fundamental trade-off in micro compacts.
+More rounds mean a bigger grip, which hurts concealability.
+That said, guns roughly this small have been around for a long time.
 The Browning FN 1905, which came out when Teddy Roosevelt was in office, weighed only 13 ounces and ran just 4.5 inches long.

 It was popular, with something like 500,000 sold, remaining in production into the 1950s.
 However, these small semi-autos, while dependable, were in similarly small calibers (.25, .32, .380) and only used single stack mags, giving them a 6-7 round capacity.